kate-orlova/azure-ad-auth-in-kentico/README.md

    1. Kentico 11: _Kentico11\AzureADAuthenticationModule_K11.zip_
    1. Kentico 12: _Kentico12\AzureADAuthenticationModule_K12.zip_

+Go to _Sites > Import site or objects > Upload_ and select a package.
+Tick off an _"Import code files"_ checkbox during import.

 # Configuration Guide
 1. Make sure that your Kentico application is registered in Azure AD;
 1. Include AzureADAuthInKentico project into your Kentico solution;